 In this environmental management degree, you'll help industries champion environmentally sustainable ways to produce goods and services that reduce environmental contamination, use less water and precious resources, and avoid subjecting workers to hazardous conditions and materials.

-Among the most comprehensive of engineering disciplines, mechanical engineers put energy and machines to work–from rockets, robots, and airplanes to automobiles, satellites, and renewable energy systems.
-Our mechanical engineering degree encompasses math, science, physics, engineering science, and engineering systems.
+Mechanical engineers put energy and machines to work–from rockets, robots, and airplanes to automobiles, satellites, and renewable energy systems.
+In RIT's mechanical engineering BS degree you'll study math, science, physics, engineering science, and engineering systems.

 An environmental management master's degree where you can acquire a foundation in the managerial aspects of developing and implementing environmental health and safety management systems to help companies meet their sustainability and safety standards.